axibase/atsd/rule-engine/functions-time.md

   milliseconds(string d [,string p [,string z]]) long
 ```

-Parses the date string `d` into UNIX milliseconds according to the specified [date pattern](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html) `p` and [time zone](http://joda-time.sourceforge.net/timezones.html) `z` (or offset from UTC).
+Parses the date string `d` into UNIX milliseconds according to the specified [date pattern](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) `p` and [time zone](../shared/timezone-list.md) `z` (or offset from UTC).

 The function returns `0` if the date `d` is `null` or empty.

 Available time zones and their offsets are listed in [time zones](../shared/timezone-list.md).

-The default pattern is ISO8601 format `yyyy-MM-ddTHH:mm:ss.SSSZ` and the default time zone is the server time zone.
+The default pattern is ISO8601 format `yyyy-MM-ddTHH:mm:ss.SSS'Z'` and the default time zone is the server time zone.

 > The function will raise an error if the time zone (or offset from UTC) is specified in the date string `d` and it differs from the time zone (offset) `z`.